The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 Focus On Glute Isolation Over Quad-Dominant Movements

-When you do include squats and leg presses, use a wider stance with toes slightly turned out, and focus on sitting back into your hips rather than knocking your knees forward.
+When you do include squats, use a wider stance with toes slightly turned out, and focus on sitting back into your hips rather than driving your knees forward.
 This shifts emphasis from quads to glutes and hamstrings.

 How To Overcome Quad Dominance And Build Your Butt